digikata/digikata.github.io/content/2025-04-10-getting-started-with-rust-tracing.md

 `tokio` show warn or higher level logs, and for `hyper` targets, turn them all off.

-Later in this writeup there is a deeper look at RUST_LOG syntax and how it connects to the tracing macro invocations, but this covers 80% of the common uses.
+Later in this writeup there is a deeper look at tracing/RUST_LOG syntax and how it connects to the tracing macro invocations, but this covers 80% of the common uses.

 ## Setting Up Tracing